Leadership Adventure Semester

 - Ages 18–20

-This 74-day program is based at 126-acre Camp Pinnacle, nestled in the Blue Ridge Mountains of western North Carolina, just outside Hendersonville.
-Western North Carolina is consistently rated one of the top regions in the country for outdoor adventure, with more than a million acres of pristine wilderness and world-class backpacking, rock climbing, whitewater kayaking and canoeing, and mountain biking just a few steps out the front door.
+This 74-day program is in the Blue Ridge Mountains of western North Carolina.
+Western NC is consistently rated one of the top regions in the country for outdoor adventure, with more than a million acres of pristine wilderness and world-class backpacking, rock climbing, whitewater kayaking and canoeing, and mountain biking just a few steps out the front door.
 During the semester, we’ll spend time in areas like:

 - Pisgah National Forest